 AGENCY: Federal Aviation Administration (FAA), DOT.

 ACTION: Notice of proposed rulemaking (NPRM).

 SUMMARY: The FAA proposes to adopt a new airworthiness directive (AD) for certain Airbus SAS Model A350-941 and -1041 airplanes.
-This proposed AD was prompted by a report indicating that during inspection of the installation of oxygen containers, certain fasteners of the oxygen containers and adjacent panels in the passenger supply channels (PSCs) were found damaged or unlocked, which could result in insufficient clearance between the oxygen container and adjacent panels.
-This proposed AD would require a onetime inspection of the oxygen containers and adjacent panels and applicable corrective actions, as specified in a European Union Aviation Safety Agency (EASA) AD, which will be incorporated by reference.
+This proposed AD was prompted by reports of sealant bead damage caused by rotation of the attachment fitting bearing assembly of a trimmable horizontal stabilizer (THS).
+This proposed AD would require repetitive detailed inspections (DET), and applicable corrective action(s) if necessary, as specified in a European Union Aviation Safety Agency (EASA) AD, which will be incorporated by reference.
+In addition, as specified in the EASA AD, this proposed AD would provide an optional modification that would terminate the inspections.
 The FAA is proposing this AD to address the unsafe condition on these products.

-DATES: The FAA must receive comments on this proposed AD by December 16, 2019.
+DATES: The FAA must receive comments on this proposed AD by December 12, 2019.